NithishGitSrc/NithishGitSrc/README.md

 # Welcome to Nithish G's GitHub Profile!

 ## 🧑‍💻 About Me
-- Hi there!
-I'm Nithish, a Master of Computer Application student at VIT, Vellore.
-Welcome to my GitHub profile, where I showcase my passion for coding and building awesome projects.
-With a strong foundation in JavaScript and proficiency in Java, Python, CSS, and HTML, I enjoy crafting dynamic and responsive web applications.

  <!-- 🤖💻 Actively learning the exciting field of Machine Learning📈🧠🤔 -->
  <!-- - 📌Crafted dynamic and responsive web applications and .NET solutions, leveraging cutting-edge technologies and programming languages to deliver exceptional user experiences and drive business success. -->
-- 📣 I'm eager to apply my technology passion and problem-solving skills in a challenging role that fosters innovation.
-Committed to ongoing learning and professional growth, I aim to collaborate with a dynamic team to create impactful solutions for a better future through technology.<br>
+- 📣 Hi there!
+I'm Nithish, a Master of Computer Application student at VIT-Vellore.
+I'm eager to apply my technology passion and problem-solving skills in a challenging role that fosters innovation.
+Committed to ongoing learning and professional growth, I aim to collaborate with a dynamic team to create impactful solutions for a better future through technology.
+-   Welcome to my GitHub profile, where I showcase my passion for coding and building awesome projects.
+With a strong foundation in JavaScript and proficiency in Java, Python, CSS, and HTML, I enjoy crafting dynamic and responsive web applications.
 ## Portfolio
 Explore my portfolio to discover the projects I've worked on.
 Each project demonstrates my skills in frontend and backend development, creating seamless and engaging user experiences.